 Transport in Granada

 Granada is easily discovered by foot and excluding the Alhambra and Sacromote area, is pretty flat.
-There is a bus system which operates in Granada and connects the city to the coastal beaches of Malaga, Marbella, etc. Taxis are also available all over the city.
+There is a bus system which operates in Granada and connects the city to the coastal beaches of Malaga (you can then go on to Marbella).
+Taxis are also available all over the city.